 \subsection{Legal and Regulatory Issues}

 After identifying the challenges and ethical concerns, there is a need to consider the legal aspects concerning the effectiveness of current laws in safeguarding users within this context.
-This concern is significant because the boundary between the physical and virtual realms in IoT is increasingly blurred.
-The ensuing questions serve as examples of the issues that require discussion, as referenced in \cite{tzafestas2018ethics}.
+The significance of this concern arises from the increasing blurring of the boundary between the physical and virtual realms in IoT.
+The ensuing questions, depicted in Fig. \ref{fig:legalIssues}, serve as examples of the issues that require discussion, as referenced in \cite{tzafestas2018ethics}.

-\begin{enumerate} \item What are the consequences in the event of an Internet connection failure? \item Who bears the responsibility or liability for maintaining the security of IoT devices, routers, and connections to the cloud? \item Can one be certain that unauthorized access to a home's internal network will not occur due to hacking within IoT services on the cloud side? \item What are the consequences when an IoT service provider encounters a period of unavailability for essential life-support devices? \item What are the consequences of an IoT device operating without the explicit consent of its owner or functioning in unintended manners, such as erroneously placing orders or engaging in excessive vacuuming during unconventional hours? \item What occurs if the vendor of an IoT product ceases operations and discontinues product support? \item To whom does the data gathered by IoT devices belong? \item Are there situations in which it is inappropriate for IoT devices to gather data? \item What occurs when the user decides to withdraw their participation? \item How can one address the issue of individuals who lack access to smart devices or the skills to operate them?
-(Digital divide) \end{enumerate} Considering the challenges mentioned earlier, it is evident that IoT faces several obstacles, including financial constraints, security vulnerabilities, and data privacy concerns, which can have life-threatening implications, especially in healthcare data breaches.
+Considering the challenges mentioned in Section \ref{sec:challenges}, it is evident that IoT faces several obstacles, including financial constraints, security vulnerabilities, and data privacy concerns, which can have life-threatening implications, especially in healthcare data breaches.
 To address these challenges effectively, a proactive approach involving extensive research is crucial.
 This research should focus on identifying IoT's specific issues, followed by the implementation of robust technical solutions.
 Effective execution of this process will not only ensure a secure IoT system but also encourage user trust in enrolling themselves within the IoT network.